curry-packages/markdown/README.md

 The slightly restricted subset of the markdown syntax recognized by this implementation is described in the package file `docs/markdown-syntax.md`.
-A PDF version of this documentation can be found is available as the manual of this package.
+A PDF version of this documentation is available as the manual of this package.